Technology Comparisons

 Maintenance

 Kamal has minimal maintenance overhead.
 It's a Ruby gem you install locally.
-The only thing running on your server is the Kamal Proxy container, which occasionally needs upgrading when you update Kamal itself — but that's handled automatically during deploys.
+The only deployment-layer component running on your server is the Kamal Proxy container, which gets upgraded automatically during deploys.

-Coolify runs on your server and needs its own maintenance — updates, monitoring, occasionally debugging.
-It's a full application.
-More surface area to maintain.
+Coolify runs on your server and needs its own maintenance — updates, monitoring, and occasionally debugging.
+It's a full application with more surface area.
+You're effectively maintaining two systems: Coolify itself and the apps it deploys.

 When to Choose Kamal